About this site

 Zernike coefficients for astigmatism obtained from Bath interferometry

-contain astigmatism on the glass, stand induced astigmatism and
+contain astigmatism on the glass, stand induced astigmatism

 Bath interferometer induced instrumental astigmatism.